CuratorCat/pcc-archive.org/wiki/ens/index.md

 ![](./assets/set-primary.png)

 If it shows on Uniswap but not OpenSea yet, it's most likely (99.9%) that it’s OpenSea being slow!
 It will sort itself out eventually!
-You can also connect your wallet to https://app.ens.domains/ to see if it's working.
+You can search your wallet address on [pcc.im](https://pcc.im) to see your primary ENS.

 ### 7. Can I change a Cat's name? {#faq-change-name}